angharadcaswell/the_cheese_shop/README.md

 4. Use the command'git clone' in the terminal and paste the link you copied.
 5. View the requirements.txt file and install all of the packages using the CLI *pip install -r requirements.txt*

+### Elephant SQL:

+1. Visit [elephantsql.com](elephantsql.com) and click 'Get a managed database today'.
+2. Choose free Tiny Turtle plan.
+3. Select “Log in with GitHub” and authorize ElephantSQL.
+4. In the Create new team form:
+- Add a your own name as team name
+- Read and agree to the Terms of Service.
+- Select Yes for GDPR.
+- Provide your email address.
+- Click “Create Team”.

+5. Go to dashboard, and click "Create New Instance".
+6. Set up your plan:
+- Add project name
+- Select the Tiny Turtleplan.
+- Ignore Tags field blank.
+- Click "Review" and "Create Instance".
+7. Add your data through the admin panel.

 ## Gmail SMTP:
 Gmail SMTP has been used to send order confirmations and user contact emails.
 1. To use this configuration, add the following code to your settings.py file.